|Quick Facts: Painting and Coating Workers|

 The median annual wage for painting, coating, and decorating workers was $37,330 in May 2021.

-Employment of painting and coating workers is projected to grow 2 percent from 2019 to 2029, slower than the average for all occupations.
-Employment growth will vary by specialty and industry.
+Overall employment of painting and coating workers is projected to grow 7 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for painting and coating workers.